aliciawarddev/CSS-Drawings/backlog.md

 - MOBILE SITE
     - Zoom/size: show the entire drawing on mobile
     - landscape drawings: be able to scroll side to side to view the entire thing
+- WEB PAGE
-- Uuse scale wrappers to make all of them smaller
+    - Use scale wrappers to make all of them smaller
+    - view height: half a vertical monitor page.

 ## Bugs
 - Ghost: remove gaps